 - Ongoing Administration: The MEP sponsor handles the majority of the administrative tasks, including compliance with IRS and Department of Labor requirements, submitting required documents, and managing plan assets.

-The particular, financial-based advantages to your Eugene, OR small business retirement plan will largely be based on the specific plan you set up.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-Over half of workers responded to a survey saying it is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
+The specific, financial-based advantages to your Eugene, OR small business retirement plan is dependent upon which plan you choose.
+However, a small business retirement plan, whichever one you choose, has universal benefits.
+Over half of workers say that a retirement plan is a "very important" factor in job satisfaction, while employers reap the benefits both during tax season and in office productivity.
 Below are some of the main benefits for both businesses and employees of having a small business retirement plan:

 Employee Benefits